-Auditors Financial Investment Rating (Internal and External) Analysts Banks Agencies Internal Auditors: The following procedures are being done by IA to ensure its staff's independence and objectivity: • The IA Division Heads check the assigned auditor's independence from the internal client, area or function to be audited through the "Division Head Review Checklist for the Company's b that it deals transactions whic being deemed as usiness transaction with.
-The polic th are or may haw Conflict of Intere cts the integrity of ns with all entities by provides that we the potential of st transactions are of such a conflict of
+Auditors Financial Investment Rating (Internal and External) Analysts Banks Agencies Internal Auditors: , , terest Policy prote cts the integrity of

-48 "Issues" are compliance matters that arise from adopting different interpretations.
-(ACGR footnote)
+The following procedures are being done by IA to ensure its staff's independence and objectivity:

-49 "Findings" are those with concrete basis under the company's policies and rules.
-(ACGR footnote)
+• The IA Division Heads check the assigned auditor's independence from the internal client, area or function to be audited through the "Division Head Review Checklist for Audit Staffing" portion of the Audit Plan.

-$^{^{\}rm 50}\,$ This is an explanatory statement contained in the SEC-ACGR Form.
+• IA executives and staff accomplish and update, quarterly or as necessary, the Update Information and Declaration of Relatives form.
+This form indicates the employee's relative(s) in PLDT and its subsidiaries/affiliates, and is being used as references in assessing the auditor's independence.

-Audit Staffing" portion of the Audit Plan.
+• IA executives and staff are given copies of the IA Code of Ethics.
+IA executives and staff issue, on an annual basis, their respective signed copies of their Statement of Commitment to the Code of Ethics expressing renewal of their commitment to uphold its principles and undertake its rules of conduct.

-- IA executives and staff accomplish and update, quarterly or as necessary, the Update Information and Declaration of Relatives form.
-This form indicates the employee's relative(s) in PLDT and its subsidiaries/affiliates, and is being used as references in assessing the auditor's independence. - IA executives and staff are given copies of the IA Code of Ethics.
-IA executives and staff issue, on an annual basis, their respective signed copies of their Statement of Commitment to the Code of Ethics expressing renewal of their commitment to uphold its principles and undertake its rules of conduct. - Annually, the Chief Audit Executive confirms to the Audit Committee the organizational independence of IA.
+• Annually, the Chief Audit Executive confirms to the Audit Committee the organizational independence of IA.